 - Add additional jerry can holders

-- Install gas struts on the boat loader
+- Install gas struts on the camper trailer boat rack

 - Replace the rims, tyres and hubs with matching ones to the 80 Series